Building a REST API

 app = FastAPI()

-# The dictionary mapping the name of your custom modules to the class
+# The dictionary mapping the name of your custom modules to their class

 custom_modules = {}